VaniaCortez/VaniaCortez.GitHub.io/ManufacturingPlant.md

 However, it is important to note that this conclusion is based on data from September 1st and may not be representative of the overall relationship between the variables.

+If you enjoyed this blog, please feel free to connect with me on [Linkedin]!(https://www.linkedin.com/in/vaniacortez/)